aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 ### Background
 You can build and run the [virtual ethernet](https://github.com/aws/aws-fpga/tree/f2/sdk/apps/virtual-ethernet) DPDK-based F2 examples in multiple ways: -

-* build and run it on an F2 instance directly - use the AWS F2 Developer AMI which you can find by searching for it in the public AMI catalog in any AWS Region where F2 instances are supported.
+ build and run it on an F2 instance directly - use the AWS F2 Developer AMI which you can find by searching for it in the public AMI catalog in any AWS Region where F2 instances are supported.
 In the AMI catalog, the AMI is called:
 ```bash
 F2 FPGA Developer AMI - 1.16.2 - Xilinx Tools 2024.1
 ```
 The version number may differ but you'll be able to find it by the F2 FPGA Developer AMI prefix.

 * Using your own AMI on F2 - per the [HDK Readme](https://github.com/aws/aws-fpga/tree/f2/hdk#step-7-load-accelerator-afi-on-f2-instance) AWS recommends using AMIs with at least Ubuntu 20.04 and kernel version 5.15.
 This `cl_sde` example was tested with an Ubuntu 22.04 LTS Community AMI `ubuntu-jammy-22.04-amd64-server-20240927` which you can find in the [AMI Catalog](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#AMICatalog:)
-** *Note:* The DPDK kernel used in this example was built with gcc-12.
+> [!NOTE] The DPDK kernel used in this example was built with gcc-12.
 If the Ubuntu distribution you are using defaults to a lower gcc version the `virtual_ethernet_install.py` installation will fail.
 You can update your gcc version as shown [here](https://phoenixnap.com/kb/install-gcc-ubuntu)

 Review the example here: [AWS F2 CL_SDE example](https://github.com/aws/aws-fpga/blob/f2/hdk/cl/examples/cl_sde/README.md).